dzaust/garnet_diffusion/README.md

 # Steps for usage
 The executable files were compiled in macOS, which can be found in the bin folder of the project.
-All that needs to be done is to create a mesh file and configure the parameters for diffusion in the diffusion_equation.prm file.
+All that needs to be done is to create a mesh file and configure the parameters in the diffusion_equation.prm file.
 The user does not need to modify the source code unless the existing functionality does not meet their requirements.

 ## Prerequisites